What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 In the UK, the specific terms of producer royalties can vary depending on the individual agreements between the artist and the producer.
 As a general working rule, producer royalties are normally calculated as a percentage of the revenues generated by a song or album.

-the royalties that music producers are entitled to
+what royalties are music producers are entitled to?

 As an example, a producer may typically negotiate an agreement entitling them to receive 3% of the wholesale price of each album sold.
 Or, a percentage of the recurring revenues generated from streaming services.
 Alternatively, and in some cases additionally, they may also negotiate a fee for their professional services.